 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16737):

-In a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to a value chosen by the transmitting STA to identify the request/response transaction.
-In a TWT Setup frame with a TWT Request field equal to 0, the Dialog Token field is set to the value copied from the corresponding received TWT Setup frame with a TWT Request field equal to 1.
+In a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to a nonzero value chosen by the transmitting STA to identify the request/response transaction.
+In a TWT Setup frame with a TWT Request field equal to 0 that is sent in response to a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to the value copied from the corresponding received TWT Setup frame with a TWT Request field equal to 1.
+In a TWT Setup frame with a TWT Request field equal to 0 that is not sent in response to a TWT Setup frame with a TWT Request field equal to 1, the Dialog Token field is set to 0. (#16737)

 10.48.1 TWT overview